 Love pasta dishes as much as we do here On The Ranch?
 Don’t miss my Pasta Category.
 You’ll find lots of great recipes, including the most popular pasta recipe on my site for Creamy Spicy Shrimp Pasta.

-Beer Mac and Cheese with Red Chile Buttermilk Ranch Sauce
+Beer Mac and Cheese

 - 1 16 ounce package elbow macaroni